Logo VDS Automation

 Those who want to manage based on output must first ensure that output is fairly comparable.
 Not to penalize shifts, but to help them improve.

-Do you want to take steps as an organization?
+Do you want to take steps as an organization in this?
 Then don’t start with yet another dashboard, but with one question:

-“What is the fair benchmark for us to compare shifts, and what losses determine the difference?”
+“What is the fair benchmark for us to compare shifts, and which losses determine the difference?”

 After that, managing suddenly becomes a lot easier.